GoI (Government of India) Act 1935 was the result of the Third Round Table Conference (RTC), held in November 1932.

 Nationalists’ Response

 Nearly all the sections and Congress unanimously condemned the GoI Act of 1935.
-However, the Hindu Mahasabha and the National Liberal Foundation declared themselves in the favour of the 1935 Act.
+However, the Hindu Mahasabha and the National Liberal Foundation declared themselves in favor of the 1935 Act.

 Instead, Congress demanded the formation of a constituent assembly elected by the adult franchise to create a constitution for independent India.